HusseinTaha/tween-animation/README.md

     ```static String getToday(String format)``` --> get today date (string) with the specified format.<br/>

 ##Contribute and fork
-you can contribute in this repos, and fork it so if you want send a pull request.
+You can contribute in this repos, and fork it so if you want send a pull request.